thu-info-community/thu-info-app/README.md

 ### Requirements

-Whatever you need to build a [React Native](https://reactnative.cn/docs/getting-started.html) project.
+- Whatever you need to build a [React Native](https://reactnative.cn/docs/getting-started.html) project.
+- Uninstall any version of THUInfo on you test device.

 ### Procedure